The Bankrate promise

 How has inflation affected travel costs?

-Inflation has become a major problem in the U.S. as supply chain issues persist and consumer demand rises in the wake of COVID 19.
-Rising inflation impacts nearly every industry, and travel is no exception.
-Airfare prices have risen 26.5 percent between last January to January 2023, according to data from the U.S. Bureau of Labor Statistics Consumer Price Index.
-Nevertheless, Americans are determined to travel after over two years of uncertainty.
+The U.S. economy has been experiencing a difficult time in the last several months, as rising inflation and a looming recession have affected nearly every industry with travel as no exception.
+Airfare prices have risen by roughly 18 percent between last March to March 2023, according to the U.S. Bureau of Labor Statistics Consumer Price Index.
+Nevertheless, Americans are still traveling.

 If you are planning a vacation this summer but are unsure of how inflation will factor into the overall cost, consider all the individual elements of the trip before making any decisions.
 This could include flights, hotels, car rentals and food costs.